junxit/us-congress-bills-110/bill.md

 >     - **(B)** the host country where the project is to be carried out has committed to the Extractive Industries Transparency Initiative principles and criteria, or substantially similar principles and criteria.
 >   - **(3)** *Preference for certain projects* With respect to all projects that significantly involve an extractive industry, the Corporation, to the degree possible and consistent with its development objectives, shall give preference to a project in which both the eligible investor has agreed to implement the Extractive Industries Transparency Initiative principles and criteria, or substantially similar principles and criteria, and the host country where the project is to be carried out has committed to the Extractive Industries Transparency Initiative principles and criteria, or substantially similar principles and criteria.
 >   - **(4)** *Definitions* In this subsection:
->     - **(A)** *Extractive industry* The term “extractive industry” refers to an enterprise engaged in the exploration, development, or extraction of oil and gas reserves, metal ores, gemstones, industrial minerals, or coal.
+>     - **(A)** *Extractive industry* The term extractive industry refers to an enterprise engaged in the exploration, development, or extraction of oil and gas reserves, metal ores, gemstones, industrial minerals, or coal.
->     - **(B)** *Extractive Industries Transparency Initiative principles and criteria* The term “Extractive Industries Transparency Initiative principles and criteria” means the principles and criteria of the Extractive Industries Transparency Initiative, as set forth in Annex A to the Anti-Corruption Policies and Strategies Handbook of the Corporation, as published in September 2006.
+>     - **(B)** *Extractive Industries Transparency Initiative principles and criteria* The term Extractive Industries Transparency Initiative principles and criteria means the principles and criteria of the Extractive Industries Transparency Initiative, as set forth in Annex A to the Anti-Corruption Policies and Strategies Handbook of the Corporation, as published in September 2006.
 >   - **(5)** *Reporting requirement* The Corporation shall include in its annual report required under section 240A a description of its activities to carry out this subsection.
 > - **(c)** *Definitions* In this section:
 >   - **(1)** *Clean and efficient energy technology* The term clean and efficient energy technology means an energy supply or end-use technology—